In this recipe

 More Recipes for Coffee Drinks and Desserts

-Now that you know how to make a cappuccino without a coffee machine, why not try something new?
+Now that you know how to make a cappuccino without an espresso machine, why not try something new?
 Check out our iced coffee recipe with milk if you’re in the mood for iced drinks because of the warm weather.
-Weโll show you two ways to add ice to your coffee so your drink stays strong, flavorful, and delicious.
+We’ll show you two ways to add ice to your coffee so your drink stays strong, flavorful, and delicious.

 Want to add more flavor to your coffee?
 How about cinnamon?
 As we did in your reading post, we describe different methods for adding cinnamon to your coffee.
 You can choose the one that works best with the equipment you have on hand.